Top

 Christian Lassen, Esq. | Quoted in The Wall Street Journal | 25 Years Experience Helping military families nationwide recover denied SGLI benefits.What Is Servicemembers’ Group Life Insurance

-Servicemembers’ Group Life Insurance is a federal life insurance program providing coverage for active duty servicemembers, reservists, and certain National Guard members.
-Coverage typically provides up to $500,000 in benefits and is paid to the beneficiary designated by the servicemember.
+Servicemembers’ Group Life Insurance is a federal life insurance program providing coverage for active duty servicemembers, reservists, and certain members of the National Guard.
+Coverage typically provides up to $500,000 in life insurance benefits and is paid to the beneficiary designated by the servicemember.

-• Alleged non coverage at the time of death
+• Alleged lack of coverage at the time of death

-• Clerical errors in military or VA records
+• Clerical or administrative errors in military or VA records

 • Allegations of fraud or misrepresentation